mikebarlow/MyCal/using_calendars.md

 ---
 layout: page
-title: Simple Example
+title: Using Calendars
-permalink: /simple-example
+permalink: /using-calendars
-order: 20
+order: 30
 ---
-# Simple Example
+# Using Calendars

 To initiate the package, setup the Calendar Factory along with the Date Factory and the calendar integration you wish to use.